SeeSR: Towards Semantics-Aware Real-World Image Super-Resolution: Experiments

 \section{Experiments}

 Following previous works \cite{zhang2021designing, wang2021real}, we focus on the challenging $\times$4 Real-ISR tasks, while the proposed method can be applied to other scaling factors.
-Furthermore, to validate the semantic aware capability of SeeSR, we compare the Real-ISR methods using the well-known COCO dataset \cite{coco}.
+Furthermore, we evaluate the semantic restoration capability of SeeSR and other Real-ISR methods on the well-known COCO dataset \cite{coco}.